Get all the latest data for Mozambique

 How do I verify title and ownership history in Mozambique right now?

-The key document to request is a certidão (certificate) from the registry showing the current registered owner, the property description, and any recorded encumbrances or rights.
+The key document to request is a current property registry certificate showing the registered owner, the property description, charges, mortgages and any pending or historical registrations.

 You will find here the list of classic mistakes people make when buying a property in Mozambique.